dannberg/dannb-org/content/_index.md

 ---
 title: "Dann Berg: blog, newsletter, shop, and more"
 date: 2020-05-01T08:03:56-04:00
 description: "Hello, I'm Dann.
-I'm the Director of Community at Vantage (previously sr. FinOps @ Datadog, FullStory) and a writer of blogs and plays.
+I'm a self-employed FinOps Aficionado (previously sr. FinOps @ Datadog, FullStory) and a writer of blogs and plays.
 This is home to my thoughts on finops, technology, productivity, & more."
 ---

 <!-- Text for the header is in the shortcode -->